SiFli SDK RF Test Guide

 • BLE and BT Classic share the radio and cannot run in parallel.

-5. Individual Test (SiFli_RfTool)
+5. Individual-Item Test (SiFli_RfTool)

-5.1 Entry points
+5.1 Entry Points

 Option